AMWA-TV/bcp-007-01/docs/Overview.md

 ## Introduction

-NDI (Network Display Interface) is an IP transport and control technology created by Newtek, a division of Vizrt Group.
+NDI (Network Display Interface) is an IP transport and control technology created by Newtek.
+NDI® is a registered trademark of Vizrt NDI AB.
 It includes definitions of encoding, transport and provides a full SDK to implement IP media transport.
 This document outlines how NDI devices can be managed through NMOS IS-04 and IS-05.

 Familiarity with the [JT-NM Reference Architecture](https://jt-nm.org/reference-architecture/) and the [NDI® SDK](https://ndi.video/sdk/) are assumed.